 Skip to main content

-Joomla 6.0 is the latest version of the popular content management system and was officially released on Oct.
-14, 2025.
+Joomla 6.0 is the latest version of the popular content management system and was officially released on 14 October 2025.
 This release brings a big step forward in terms of ease of use, stability and automation.
-For example, it is now possible to have Joomla updated automatically, so websites always stay up-to-date without manual intervention.
+For instance, from now on it is possible to have Joomla updated automatically, so websites always stay up-to-date without manual intervention.

-There is also an updated default template added: Cassiopeia Extended, a modern and more flexible version of the familiar Cassiopeia template.
-In addition, versioning has been completely revamped, making tracking and restoring previous versions of content now more extensive than before.
+An updated default template has also been added: Cassiopeia Extended, a modern and more flexible version of the familiar Cassiopeia template.
+In addition, version control has been completely revamped, making tracking and restoring previous versions of content now more extensive than before.

-Joomla 6.0 introduces new field types that give developers even more freedom in building complex forms and content structures.
+Joomla 6.0 introduces new field types that give developers even more freedom when building complex forms and content structures.

 The end of Joomla 4

-Keep in mind that as of Oct.
-14, 2025, Joomla 4 is no longer supported.
-That means that this version will no longer receive security updates or bug fixes, increasing the risk of vulnerabilities.
+Please note that Joomla 4 has not been supported since 14 October 2025.
+This means that this version will no longer receive security updates or bug fixes, increasing the risk of vulnerabilities.
 So it is wise to seriously consider switching to Joomla 5 or Joomla 6 now.

-Joomla 6 is supported longer: enhancements and security updates are released until Oct.
-17, 2028, and only security support remains active until Oct.
-16, 2029.
+Joomla 6 will be supported longer: enhancements and security updates will be released until 17 October 2028, and only security support will remain active until 16 October 2029.

 Updated system requirements